edm00se/astro-blog/src/content/blog/2016-04-20-node-plus-iseries.md

 ---
-title: 'Using Node to Connect to an IBM i'
+title: "Using Node to Connect to an IBM i"
-description: 'iSeries data for a Node app, micro-service, or any custom API'
+description: "iSeries data for a Node app, micro-service, or any custom API"
 pubDatetime: 2016-04-20
 published: true
-tags: ['node', 'express', 'iseries', 'jdbc', 'jt400', 'notes', 'domino', 'nsf']
+tags: ["node", "express", "iseries", "jdbc", "jt400", "notes", "domino", "nsf"]
 series: node-express-iseries-nsf
 canonical_url: false
 category: node